lendingloop/tech-team-presentations/slides/slide_03_a_technical_complexity.md

 layout: default
 ---

-# Payment Complexity: What's Really Happening?
+# Payment Complexity: The Iceberg Under the Surface

-### Sounds Simple:
+#### Customer Request (Sounds Simple):

-> "Exchange $5,000 CAD to USD in my Loop account"
+> "Just exchange $5,000 CAD to USD in my Loop account"

-### The Hidden Complexity:
+#### The Hidden Reality:

-What looks like 1 simple transaction to the user is actually **7+ separate transactions** across multiple systems, banks, and countries.
+That single button click triggers **multiple actions** and **multiple transactions** across multiple systems, banking networks, regulatory checks, and international boundaries.

+**Each with its own failure modes, timeout risks, and consistency requirements.**

 <!--
 **The Complexity:**